govfresh/govfresh.github.io/_posts/2025-02-04-defcon-franklin-hackers-almanack.md

 Announced at DEF CON 2024, DEF CON Franklin aims to connect volunteers to "communities that are at gravest risk and least protected from growing attacks, such as water utilities and K-12 school districts."

-The Almanack is a product of Franklin, a joint project of DEF CON and the University of Chicago, Cyber Policy Initiative.
+The Almanack is a product of Franklin, a joint project of [DEF CON](https://defcon.org/) and the [University of Chicago, Cyber Policy Initiative](https://harris.uchicago.edu/news-events/news/harris-public-policy-announces-first-its-kind-cyber-policy-initiative).

 ## Event details

-- February 6, 11:00 am - 1:00 pm ET
+- February 6, 11:00 a.m. - 1:00 p.m.
+ET
 - 1730 Pennsylvania Avenue NW, Suite 275, Washington, D.C.
 - [RSVP](https://docs.google.com/forms/d/e/1FAIpQLSddYa5sBmsEgaML7LJ7KL4-TBRqt5QCK_ONUe6zlWE_H5lLjg/viewform)